Low Emission Vehicles Contestable Fund

 Read about projects funded by rounds one and two of the Low Emission Vehicles Contestable Fund.

 The Government established the contestable fund to encourage innovation and investment that will accelerate uptake of electric and other low emission vehicles in New Zealand that might not otherwise occur, so we can reduce carbon emissions from road transport.

-The fund will provide up to $6 million per year (up to $4 million in 2016/17) to co-fund, up to 50%, projects with private and public sector partners in areas where commercial returns aren’t strong enough yet to justify full private investment.
+The fund provides up to $6 million per year to co-fund, up to 50%, projects with private and public sector partners in areas where commercial returns aren’t yet strong enough to justify full private investment.

 These projects will need to contribute to at least one of the following objectives: